hackerb9/vt340test/colormap/colormap.md

 </sup></i></ul>

+The colors for each index are _not_ fixed and can be selected from a palette of 4096 by sending a ReGIS escape sequence.
+E.g., to change the foreground text color to "dark orchid" (Hue 40°, Lightness 50%, Saturation 60%), set color index 7: `␛P0pS(M7(AH40L50s60))␛\` .

 ## Documentation differs

-<details><summary>Click to see minor differences with the VT340 documentation</summary>
+<details><summary>Click to see minor differences with the VT340 documentation</summary><ul>

 Note that the above table contains the _actual_ values retrieved from a VT340+ after doing a factory reset of the settings.
 Almost all values have slightly lower lightness or saturation than what is printed in the manual.
-Most significantly, the foreground color (7) in the manual is listed as 53% (#878787) in the manual, but in reality it is 46% (#757575).
+Most significantly, the foreground color (7) is listed as 53% (#878787) in the manual, but in reality it is 46% (#757575).
 Perhaps in an earlier firmware revision it did match the manual.
 At some point, it seems it was decided, for every color except the foreground, to subtract 1 from the percent saturation and subtract